MQTTRoute Integration with Home Assistant

 • Home assistant operating system

-• Home assistant container
+• Home assistant section

 • Home assistant supervised